Graylog2/documentation/pages/gelf.rst

 ===========

 GELF messages can be sent uncompressed, GZIP’d or ZLIB’d.
 Graylog nodes detect the compression type in the GELF magic byte header automatically.
-Decide if you want to trade a bit more CPU load for saving a lot of network bandwith.
+Decide if you want to trade a bit more CPU load for saving a lot of network bandwidth.
 GZIP is the protocol default.
 Read more on the GELF specification page.

 GELF Format Specification